onera/paradigm/training/Python/01_Introduction/introduction.md

 <img src="ecosystem.png" width="1000">

-## Organisation
+## Organization

 Work has been carried out to develop the library with a workflow that takes advantage of modern software development tools.
-ParaDiGM is available through GitLab for ONERA developers and there is a git repository available for external users.
+**ParaDiGM** is available through GitLab for ONERA developers and there is a git repository available for external users.
 We work on making the library available on GitHub.
 Using GitLab allows us to use GitLab CI which is a continuous method of software development.
 At each commit on the repository, it checks whether the library is build and passes the test base without issues.